kopia/kopia/site/content/docs/Repositories/_index.md

 ## Http/s server

 Kopia can be installed on a remote server and started in server mode.
-Actually under heavy development, this feature is only available if you download and use github version.
+This features is currently under active development and is only available if you download and build the latest version from Github.

 ### Initial setup